-But as we say goodbye to picnics, barbecues and ice cream, we can look forward to all things autumn.
-Like cosy jumpers, hikes in the woods, lazy Sundays and − of course − hot chocolate.
+It's that time of year when trees shed their leaves, temperatures drop and days get shorter.
+But as we say goodbye to barbecues and ice cream, we can look forward to all things autumn, like cosy jumpers, lazy Sundays and hot chocolate.

 Walking your dog when the night draws in can be risky if you're not well prepared.
 Visibility decreases, so we need to be extra careful when passing through traffic and busy streets.
 But once you're all set, night walks can be very pleasant.
-It's peaceful outside, which gives you the room and head space to enjoy some alone time with your pup.
+It's peaceful outside, which gives you the room and head space to enjoy some alone time with your dog.

-1. A leading light
+2. A leading light

-2. Wrap up warm
+3. Wrap up warm

-3. Lead the way
+4. Lead the way

-A retractable lead will give your dog freedom of movement while keeping you in complete control.
+This may sound obvious, but staying in well-illuminated areas is always best.
+And remember to use a lead − if your dog takes off, you'll be more likely to lose them when it's dark.
+Retractable leads are great as they give your dog freedom of movement while keeping you in complete control.
 So at times when your pet gets excited and pulls, you can easily reel them in to keep them safe.

 This autumn, don't let the weather put you off your daily walks.
 All you need is a little eagerness for adventure, and your dog will be there to remind you!